 C. Use efficient processes that help save money, such as:

-(1) Establishing copy centers under central management instead of exclusive‑use installation for high volume areas, and
+(1) Establishing copy centers under central management for high volume areas, and

 (2) Encouraging the use of multifunctional reprographic equipment within a network and central operation environment to reduce reliance on desktop printers; and

-D. Use reprographic equipment for official use only, strictly prohibiting personal copying.
+D. Use reprographic equipment for official use, with limited personal copying (410 DM 2).

-2.4 What are the authorities for reprographic equipment?
+2.4 What are the authorities for this chapter?